 Razorcat's origin story, and his reaction when his mother order him to kill Nadkoko.

-Though some fans did complained about the books seemingly no longer going anywhere and the quest for the cure to the Jovenia incident being apparently dropped, as well as less action.
+Though some fans did complain about the books seemingly no longer going anywhere after the Anathos Cycle and the quest for the cure to the Jovenia incident being apparently dropped, as well as less action.
 The author actually listened to this complains, and posted an answer on his site to justify himself.

 The Woobie: Elysio and Razzia, because of their respective backstory;